Sharatraddi/M2-EmbSys/Project/3_Implementation/INO_Files/README.md

-# This folder contains .ino files of the codes
+# This folder contains .ino files of all the three functionalities.